-NEW CASTLE, Del.
-On Saturday, April 28, 2018, the Delaware River and Bay Authority (DRBA) Police Department will participate in the U.S. Drug Enforcement Agency’s (DEA) fifteenth National Prescription Drug Take Back Day.
+NEW CASTLE, Del. – On Saturday, October 24, 2020, the Delaware River and Bay Authority (DRBA) Police Department will participate in the U.S. Drug Enforcement Agency’s (DEA) nineteenth National Prescription Drug Take Back Day.
 This initiative, which focuses on removing potentially dangerous drugs from our nation’s homes, provides an opportunity for the public to surrender expired, unwanted, or unused pharmaceuticals and other medications to law enforcement officers for proper disposal.

 According to Colonel Richard Arroyo, Police Administrator for the Authority, this DEA program addresses a vital public safety and health issue.
-“The Partnership for Drug-Free Kids has found that 66% of teens who misused pain relievers got them from family and friends, including their home’s medicine cabinets,” Arroyo said.
+“Medicines that languish in home cabinets are prone to misuse and abuse,” Arroyo said.
 “It is important to properly dispose of expired, unwanted or unused prescription medicines to diminish opportunities for easy access to these medications.
-We hope many folks will take advantage of this opportunity to do just that.”
+We hope folks will take advantage of this opportunity to do just that.”

 Arroyo added that the program is confidential.
 “No questions or requests for identification will be made by law enforcement personnel present,” he said.
 “In fact, participants will be asked to remove any personal information from bottles or packages.”